VisruthSK/BigNum/README.md

 So why BigNum specifically?
 Well, mostly because it's easy to implement.
 The BigNum project is taken from my CSC 203 class, a OOP course at Cal Poly.
 I already had all the methods implemented (in Java) and a clear idea of what I needed to do and how, with the main work being in porting design to R as opposed to novel thought.
 This greatly simplified dev time since I had a reference implementation to use. **Importantly,** **this (along with my lack of experience) could lead to unidiomatic R/S7 code and design patterns.** **If you notice anything strange, please open an issue/PR!**

 I haven't developed an R package before, and so that provided additional motivation for me to create this project.
 That also means that this package is certainly written sub-optimally.
 Additionally, my experience with S7 is extremely limited–I would be extremely grateful for any and all R sourcerers who can rain issues and pull requests down from the heavens fixing all my mistakes :)

+## Acknowledgements

+Thank you Dr T and Dr Bodwin for helping with this project!

 ## References